List of Fables characters: Briar Rose

 Better known as Sleeping Beauty, Briar Rose was Prince Charming's second wife.
 She escaped from the Homelands with close to nothing, but a blessing received on her christening day, which promised that she would always be wealthy, came to her rescue, and she rapidly gained great wealth through successful speculation on the stock market.
 As such, she lives in a luxurious apartment filled with expensive furnishings.
 Her curse, however, remains in effect, with the slightest prick of her finger causing her falling asleep, followed by everybody else in the building, which is then surrounded by rapidly growing thorn-bearing plants.
-A kiss from a (genuinely) loving "prince" resets the curse back to the start.
-It has been revealed during a talk with Bigby that in one incident when her finger was pricked, the police sent in a police dog named "Prince" and his innocent dog kiss awoke her, the affection of a dog being honest and true (though Briar threatened Bigby never to tell a soul of the incident).
+A kiss from a loving "prince" resets the curse back to the start.
+It has been revealed during a talk with Bigby that in one incident when her finger was pricked, the police sent in a police dog named "Prince" and his innocent dog kiss awoke her, the affection of a dog being honest and true.

-While generally a hazard, forcing Rose to take extreme care and wear gloves at all times, the curse has proved useful on at least two occasions.
+While generally a hazard, forcing Rose to take extreme care and wear gloves at all times, her curse has proved useful on at least two occasions.
 The first was in the story A Two-Part Caper when journalist Tommy Sharp threatened to reveal what he had discovered about the Fables, the curse was employed to put the inhabitants of his building to sleep while a team led by Bigby Wolf ransacked his apartment.
-When it came time to awaken her, Prince Charming's kiss did not work, most likely because he no longer loved her.
-Flycatcher's kiss woke her up, which ended up with her tasting flies when she awoke.
-Presumably, the love has to be genuine but does not have to be romantic.
-It has never been revealed if she knew Flycatcher awoke her or not.

 The second occasion was during the war against the Empire, as depicted in the "War and Pieces" story-arc, when the curse was deployed within the Imperial capital, putting the inhabitants of the entire city to sleep, depriving the Empire of most of its senior officials and the majority of their combat-ready sorcerers.
 Recently, the city was burned to the ground, but not before Briar Rose and the Snow Queen were carried away, still asleep, by a mysterious cadre of goblins.